Renault 5: First generation (1972–1985)

 It was one of the first modern superminis, which capitalized on the new hatchback layout which Renault had pioneered on its 1961 Renault 4, and had expanded to its mid-range Renault 16 of 1965.
 The R5 was launched a year after the Datsun 100A arrived in the UK; and after the initial, booted fastback version of the Fiat 127 (during the year, the 127 became available with a hatchback).
 However, the R5 was launched three years before the Volkswagen Polo and Vauxhall Chevette, and four years before the Ford Fiesta – new superminis which met the growing demand for this type of car in Western Europe.
 British Leyland was working on a new modern supermini during the 1970s, but the end product - the Austin Metro - was not launched until 1980.
 It was also introduced six months before the Honda Civic, which appeared later in July 1972, and one year before the Toyota Starlet.

 Sales in Japan began in 1976, when both the two-door and four-door were available at Capital Car Dealerships.
-It was called the "Renault Go" because that is the Japanese word for "five".
+It was called the "Renault Go" as that is the Japanese word for "five".
 While initially sold with North American spec emissions equipment, it was changed to a French emissions package.
-The car was initially sold as left-hand drive, then upgraded to right-hand drive.
+The car was initially sold as left-hand drive, then changed to right-hand drive.
+The early Japanese 5s also used the North American Le Car's larger bumpers and different grille, incorporating round headlamps.

 Although the mechanical components came from earlier models, body construction involved floor sections welded together with the other body panels, resulting in a monocoque structure.
 The approach had by then become mainstream among many European automakers, but represented an advance on the mechanically similar Renault 4 and Renault 6, both of which used a separate platform.
 The monocoque structure reduced the car's weight, but required investment in new production processes.